Samuel Jeffcoat Plantation Lexington County

 Note: The grant notes the property as being in Colleton County.
 The Lords Proprietors created just four counties in South Carolina and present day Lexington County would have been in Colleton and Berkeley counties until 1769 when the state's colonial General Assembly created seven judicial districts.
 Learn more about the formation of South Carolina's counties here.

-- 1830 Benjamin Jeffcoat, Jr., Samuel Jeffcoat, Sr.'s grandson, acquired the plantation (1).
+- 1830 – Benjamin Jeffcoat, Jr acquired the plantation from his grandfather Samuel Jeffcoat, Sr. (1).

 Click here to view the sales document (2).